alexnaraghi/unity-architectures/README.md

 # unity-architectures
-The repo demonstrates a variety of different approaches to the same problem, creating a simple Asteroids game in Unity.
+The repo demonstrates a variety of different implementations that result in the same solution, a simple Asteroids game in Unity.

 ## Why
 Unity projects involve a confluence of design philosophies from the engine team, plugin apis, and single or team of game developers.
-It's fascinating to walk in another developer's shoes and understand how they solve problem in a completely different way, sometimes equally valid, other times with notable drawbacks.
+It's fascinating and instructive to walk in another developer's shoes and understand how they solve problem in a completely different way, sometimes equally valid, other times with notable drawbacks.

 This repository demonstrates some simple theses extended out to a variation of the classic Asteroids game.
-By making the same game with different implementations, it becomes easy to compare and contrast the approaches.
+By making the same game with different implementations, it becomes easy to compare and contrast aspects of the approaches.

 Implementing such a simple project is absolutely NOT sufficent to draw conclusions on the validity of an architecture when extended to a large project.
 To be fair, it is very hard to take ANY repository and draw conclusions on how its architecture would apply to a different game.